grafana/grafana/contribute/architecture/frontend-data-requests.md

 ### The challenge
 A data request can take a long time to finish.
 During the time between when a request starts and finishes, the user might change context.
 For example, the user navigates away or issues the same request again.

-If we allow ongoing requests to continue, it might cause unnecessary load on data sources.
+If we wait for canceled requests to complete, it might cause unnecessary load on data sources.

 Grafana uses a concept referenced as `request cancellation` to cancel any ongoing request that Grafana doesn’t need.